Francisco Mauigoa

 Francisco "Kiko" Mauigoa (born March 17, 2003) is an American professional football linebacker for the New York Jets of the National Football League (NFL).
 He played college football for the Washington State Cougars and Miami Hurricanes and was selected by the Jets in the fifth round of the 2025 NFL draft.
+He is the older brother of New York Giants tackle Francis Mauigoa.

 Early life

 Mauigoa attended Aquinas High School.
 As a senior, he threw for 1,113 yards and 10 touchdowns while also rushing for 475 yards and four touchdowns.
 Mauigoa would also notch 46 tackles with five going for a loss and an interception.
 He committed to play college football for the Washington State Cougars as a linebacker.

 College career

 Washington State

 In Mauigoa's first career season in 2021, he totaled 17 tackles with half of a tackle being for a loss.
 In week 4 of the 2022 season versus Oregon, he returned an interception 95 yards for a touchdown.
 During the 2022 season, Mauigoa started in 11 games notching 60 tackles with five and a half going for a loss, three and a half sacks, an interception, and three forced fumbles.
 After the season, Mauigoa entered the NCAA transfer portal.